mcruz206/LearnAI-Bootcamp/lab02.4-luis_and_search/README.md

 ### Lab: Create an Azure Search Index

 An Index is the container for your data and is a similar concept to that of a SQL Server table.
 Like a table has rows, an Index has documents.
 Like a table that has fields, an Index has fields.
 These fields can have properties that tell things such as if it is full text searchable, or if it is filterable.
-You can populate content into Azure Search by programatically [pushing content](https://docs.microsoft.com/en-us/rest/api/searchservice/addupdate-or-delete-documents) or by using the [Azure Search Indexer](https://docs.microsoft.com/en-us/azure/search/search-indexer-overview) (which can crawl common datastores for data).
+You can populate content into Azure Search by programmatically [pushing content](https://docs.microsoft.com/en-us/rest/api/searchservice/addupdate-or-delete-documents) or by using the [Azure Search Indexer](https://docs.microsoft.com/en-us/azure/search/search-indexer-overview) (which can crawl common datastores for data).

-For this lab, we will use the [Azure Search Indexer for Cosmos DB](https://docs.microsoft.com/en-us/azure/search/search-howto-index-documentdb) to crawl the data in the the Cosmos DB container.
+For this lab, we will use the [Azure Search Indexer for Cosmos DB](https://docs.microsoft.com/en-us/azure/search/search-howto-index-documentdb) to crawl the data in the Cosmos DB container.

 ![Import Wizard](./resources/assets/AzureSearch-ImportData.png)